Fallout 76 Perk Cards: all the perk cards, how to upgrade them

 Almost heaven, West Virginia

-Since Fallout 76 isn’t your regular Fallout game, it doesn’t seem right that it should just be Fallout 4 online.
-One important way that Bethesda are changing things up a bit is with the brand new Perk Cards.
-You’ll obtain one with every level up, which you can then equip to your character for additional benefits.
-This guide will have more on exactly how to obtain them, what you need to do to upgrade them, and a full list of all the Perk Cards and their subsequent effects by rank that we know so far.
+Since Fallout 76 isn’t your regular Fallout game, it doesn’t seem right that it should just be the same as Fallout 4 but online.
+One big change that Bethesda is implementing is how perks work, namely with the brand new Perk Cards.
+You’ll obtain one with every level up from a selection, which you can then equip to your character for additional benefits.
+This guide will have more on exactly how to obtain them or Perk Card packs, what you need to do to upgrade them, and a full list of all the Perk Cards and their subsequent effects by rank that we know so far.

 Fallout 76 Perk Cards guide